codespike9/Todo/README.md

 # Todo Application

-A simple Todo application built with Node.js, Express, and MongoDB.
+A Todo application built with Node.js, Express, and MongoDB.

 ## Prerequisites

-- Node.js (v14 or later)
+- Node.js (v16 or later)
-- MongoDB

 ## Setup